Simple-Robotics/proxsuite/doc/2-PROXQP_API/2-ProxQP_api.md

 \section OverviewAPIstructure ProxQP unified API for dense and sparse backends

 ProxQP algorithm is implemented in two versions specialized for dense and sparse matrices.
-One simple and unified API has been designed for loading the dense and sparse backends.
+One simple and unified API has been designed for loading dense and sparse backends.
 Concretely, it contains three methods:
 * init : for initializing the QP model, along with some parameters,
 * solve : for solving the QP problem,
 * update : for updating some parameters of the QP model.

-In what follows, we will make several examples for illustrating how to use this API in C++ and python.
-Some subttle differences exist nevertheless between the dense and sparse backends, and we will point them out when needed.
-We will also present all solver's possible settings and show where are stored the results.
-We will then give some recommandations about which backend to use considering your needs.
+In what follows, we will make several examples to illustrate how to use this API in C++ and Python.
+Some subtle differences exist, nevertheless, between the dense and sparse backends, and we will point them out when needed.
+We will also present all solver's possible settings and show where the results are stored.
+We will then give some recommendations about which backend to use, considering your needs.

 \subsection OverviewAPI The API structure

-When creating a Qp object in C++ or python, it contains automatically the following sub-classes:
+When creating a Qp object in C++ or Python, it automatically contains the following sub-classes:
 * model: a class storing the QP problem model which we want to solve,
 * results: a class storing the main solver's results,
 * settings: a class with all solver's settings,
-* work: a class (not exposed in python), with auxiliary variables used by the solver for its subroutines.
+* work: a class (not exposed in Python), with auxiliary variables the solver uses for its subroutines.

-For loading ProxQP with dense backend it is as simple as the following code below:
+For loading ProxQP with the dense backend, it is as simple as the following code below:

 <table class="manual">
   <tr>